stabilaprotocol/java-stabila/protocol/src/main/protos/English version of STABILA Protocol document.md

         int64 latest_operation_time = 10;
        }

-     A `Witness` contains 8 parameters:
+     A `Executive` contains 8 parameters:
-      `address`: the address of this witness – e.g. “_0xu82h…7237_”.
+      `address`: the address of this executive – e.g. “_0xu82h…7237_”.
-     `voteCount`: number of received votes on this witness – e.g. _234234_.
+     `voteCount`: number of received votes on this executive – e.g. _234234_.
-     `pubKey`: the public key for this witness – e.g. “_0xu82h…7237_”.
+     `pubKey`: the public key for this executive – e.g. “_0xu82h…7237_”.
-     `url`: the url for this witness – e.g. “_https://www.noonetrust.com_”.
+     `url`: the url for this executive – e.g. “_https://www.noonetrust.com_”.
-     `totalProduced`: the number of blocks this witness produced – e.g. _2434_.
+     `totalProduced`: the number of blocks this executive produced – e.g. _2434_.
-     `totalMissed`: the number of blocks this witness missed – e.g. _7_.
+     `totalMissed`: the number of blocks this executive missed – e.g. _7_.
      `latestBlockNum`: the latest height of block – e.g. _4522_.
      `isjobs`: a bool flag.

-      // Witness
+      // Executive
-      message Witness{
+      message Executive{
         bytes address = 1;
         int64 voteCount = 2;
         bytes pubKey = 3;